-8. COMMITMENTS AND CONTINGENCIES
+9. COMMITMENTS AND CONTINGENCIES

 The developer of the land within the District has incurred costs related to construction of facilities.
 Such costs may be reimbursable to the developer by the District from proceeds of future District bond issues, subject to approval by the Texas Commission on Environmental Quality.
-The District, as of September 30, 2021, has recorded no liability pertaining to such costs.
-As of September 30, 2021, the District has issued \$2,200,000 of unlimited tax road bonds to reimburse the developer for road infrastructure.
-As of September 30, 2021, the District has received \$110,000 of developer advances used to fund District operations.
+The District, as of September 30, 2022, has recorded no liability pertaining to such costs.
+As of September 30, 2022, the District has issued \$2,200,000 of unlimited tax road bonds and \$2,375,000 of unlimited tax bonds to reimburse the developer for road infrastructure, impact fees and creation costs.
+As of September 30, 2022, the District has received \$110,000 of developer advances used to fund District operations.

-9. CONSENT AGREEMENT
+10. CONSENT AGREEMENT